arocks/edge-docs/docs/FAQ.md

 ### How to run this with gunicorn?

+Pass the WSGI callable as a [commandline argument](http://gunicorn-docs.readthedocs.org/en/latest/run.html#django) while invoking gunicorn (change `my_proj` to your Edge project's name):

+    { venv_path }/bin/gunicorn my_proj.wsgi -c gunicorn.conf.py -p gunicorn.pid

-In production you will want to use the `settings/production.py`.
-Make sure that your `wsgi.py` picks up the right settings.
-You can do this in either one of these three ways:
+In production you would want to use the `settings/production.py`.
+Hence, `wsgi.py` points to the production settings by default.
+It will already have a line like the following:

-1. Set the environment variable `DJANGO_SETTINGS_MODULE` to point to `my_proj.settings.production`.
-This can be mentioned in your virtualenv's activate script.

-2. Pass a [commandline argument](http://gunicorn-docs.readthedocs.org/en/latest/settings.html#raw-env) while invoking gunicorn:

-3. Edit or copy the `wsgi.py` with the following line:

     os.environ.setdefault("DJANGO_SETTINGS_MODULE", "my_proj.settings.production")

+In case you want to run gunicorn with a different settings file say `settings/staging.py` you will need to set the environment variable `DJANGO_SETTINGS_MODULE`, say like this:

+    { venv_path }/bin/gunicorn --env DJANGO_SETTINGS_MODULE=my_proj.settings.staging my_proj.wsgi -c gunicorn.conf.py -p gunicorn.pid

 _[Thanks to abadger1406 for this question]_